PhageSeeker/PHAGESEEKER/README.md

 For using our script, you will need:

-- CRISPR arrays files of the bacteria you want to analyse in GFF format obtained from CRISPRDetect:
+- CRISPR arrays files of the bacteria you want to analyse in GFF format obtained from CRISPRDetect
-  Here is a tutorial on how to perform this analyse https://scribehow.com/shared/How_to_use_CRISPRDetect_website__S5Uav-uaQIS7ViwAgSReWw
+  - Here is a tutorial on how to perform this analyse https://scribehow.com/shared/How_to_use_CRISPRDetect_website__S5Uav-uaQIS7ViwAgSReWw

 - Python version 3.10 or further
   - panda package